drewdouglass1/AirportSample/README.md

 //Replace <service-name> with a name of your choosing BUT service name must have 'XSSimple' (for a simple cache) or 'XSSession' (for a session cache) as the prefix.
 For example:XSSimple-credentials or XSSession-credentials***
 ```
-# Running The Application (UNDER CONSTRUCTION)
+# Running The Application
- Once you have successfully logged in, push the WAR file to your Bluemix account with a Java Buildpack:
+ Once you have successfully logged in, push the WAR file to your Bluemix account with the Liberty Buildpack:

 ```
-cf push <app name> -p AirportSampleApp.war -b https://github.com/cloudfoundry/java-buildpack
+cf push <app name> -p AirportSampleApp.war

 // If you get an error message about hostname being taken, this means that the app name was taken by someone else Try this step again with a new app name